AD-H: Language-guided Autonomous Driving with Hierarchical Agents

+Language-guided autonomous driving—where vehicles interpret and execute natural language instructions—has emerged as a key paradigm for building human-centric and trustworthy intelligent transportation systems.
+With the rapid advancement of Multimodal Large Language Models~(MLLMs)~\cite{liu2024llava, bai2025qwen2}, recent studies~\cite{sima2023drivelm, wang2023drivemlm, chen2023drivingwithllm, liu2023mtd, sha2023languagempc, wen2023dilu, tian2024drivevlm, mei2024leapad, winter2025bevdriver} have explored using MLLMs as the central agent for perception, reasoning, and interaction, achieving promising results.
+However, most existing language-guided systems adopt a \emph{single} MLLM agent that directly maps high-level instructions to low-level control signals~\cite{shao2023lmdrive, winter2025bevdriver}, which is misaligned with the pre-training objective of natural language generation.
+Consequently, precise control relies heavily on domain-specific fine-tuning and tends to overfit specific scenarios and instruction patterns.
+As illustrated in Figure~\ref{fig:teaser}, such models may fail in unseen situations (e.g., oversteering cases), motivating a central question: \textit{Can we design an autonomous driving system that better leverages the emergent capabilities of pre-trained MLLMs for robust reasoning and generalization to unfamiliar instructions and scenarios?}

 To answer the above question, we explore the idea of hierarchical policy~\cite{belkhale2024rt-h,chen2024rh20t}.
-Rather than directly predicting the final control signals, we propose to fill the gap between high-level instructions and low-level control signals with intermediate mid-level commands.
-On the one hand, compared to high-level contextual instructions, mid-level commands offer a finer granularity and lie closer to low-level control signals, permitting more precise reflection on real-time environmental feedback.
-On the other hand, different from low-level control signals, mid-level commands are natural language-driven and are therefore better aligned with the pre-training target of MLLMs to leverage their world knowledge.
-In addition, breaking down high-level instructions into mid-level commands further enables more flexible human interaction and effective shared policy structure learning across similar tasks~\cite{belkhale2024rt-h}, giving rise to stronger generalization abilities to novel instruction and scenarios.
+Rather than directly predicting the final control signals, we propose to fill the gap between high-level language instructions and low-level control signals with intermediate mid-level driving commands.
+This structure offers two key benefits: First, mid-level commands provide finer granularity than abstract high-level language instructions and are closer to the control space, enabling better responsiveness to real-time feedback.
+Second, they are still language-aligned and thus well-suited for MLLMs, allowing the system to better utilize pre-trained world knowledge.
+Moreover, this decomposition facilitates more flexible human interaction, shared policy learning, and transferability across tasks, promoting generalization~\cite{belkhale2024rt-h}.